-Disconnect the battery and place it on a charger so it is fully charged when the installation is complete.
-Remove any fairings, fuel tank, front engine cover, starter cover, and oil cooler to access the engine front and top.
+Disconnect the battery and charge it so it is fully charged when the installation is complete.
+Remove any fairings, fuel tank, front engine cover, starter cover, and oil cooler to access the engine front and top of the engine.

-- Remove the 4 fasteners that secure the diode board. - Unplug all the electrical connections, taking note of the wire colors from the front engine harness, and their locations. - Remove and discard the original diode board. - Remove the 3 fasteners that secure the stator frame to the timing chain cover. - Disconnect all the electrical connectors from the stator frame and remove the stator and stator frame as one unit and discard.
+- Remove the 4 fasteners that secure the diode board. - Unplug all the electrical connections, taking note of the wire colors of the front engine harness, and their locations. - Remove the original diode board. - Remove the 3 fasteners that secure the stator frame cover to the timing chain cover. - Disconnect all the electrical connectors from the stator frame and remove the stator and stator frame as one unit.

 Put the transmission in gear to keep the engine from rotating.
 Remove the alternator rotor bolt.
 Place rotor removal tool into the rotor and tighten the tool.